 - What is RefWorks?

-- How do I get an account on RefWorks?
+- How do I get a RefWorks account?

 - How do I connect to RefWorks?

-- How do I access the full text of citations in my RefWorks account?
+- How do I access full text for citations in my RefWorks account?

 - What online databases work with RefWorks?